jjbergman/iliaslatina/IL-translation.md

 41 Attack the father, the one who deserves punishment.

-42 Why does my daughter pay for my transgressions, forced to endure a life in my cruel enemy's bed?
+42 Why is my daughter paying for my transgressions?
+Why is she forced to endure a life in my cruel enemy's bed?

-44 He plead his case.
+44 He pled his case.

 44 Moved by his priest's plea, Apollo wrought great sorrow on the Danaans by sending a plague that infected every soldier.